yourlocalcoder/WebBrowser/README.md

 ## Future updates
 User can save their own bookmarks
 More tabs
 More domain ends support.
-Like .net .mit.edu and more
+Like .net and more